Introducing Éméi Shān

 Encounter the essence of China in all its wonderful diversity—climb the Great Wall and stare down the Terracotta Warriors before heading down south on this 3-week tour of China's cultural and natural highlights.

 This in-depth tour has proven to be one of the most popular we offer in China.
 Experience the Middle Kingdom as you take in the major tourist attractions in China and visit some of its lesser-known sites.
-See the majestic splendour as you tour Beijing, visit the Great Wall of China and the Terracotta Warriors before travelling to Hong Kong to soak up the electric vibe.
+See the majestic splendour of Beijing, visit the Great Wall of China and discover and the Terracotta Warriors before travelling to Hong Kong to soak up the electric vibe.